openXBOW/openXBOW/README.md

 **Thank you for your interest and reading this tutorial!**
-In case you have any questions, be kindly invited to contact Maximilian Schmitt, University of Passau/University of Augsburg: maximilian.schmitt@informatik.uni-augsburg.de
+In case you have any questions, be kindly invited to contact Maximilian Schmitt, University of Passau: maximilian.schmitt@uni-passau.de